evjrob/everettsprojects.com/_posts/2017-10-20-bayesian-dnd.md

   <li>We will likely need a lot more data to achieve significance using this frequentist approach.</li>
 </ol>

 Instead, I think a Bayesian approach will be much more informative.
 We have a couple options available to us: We can use a numerical approach like MCMC, and compute the posterior distributions for each face that way.
 Or we can try to find an analytically tractable way of computing the posterior from our prior and our observations.
-Generaly this only occurs when we are lucky enough to have a prior and observations of specific forms that allow to easily compute the posterior, a mathematical feature called conjugacy.
+Generally this only occurs when we are lucky enough to have a prior and observations of specific forms that allow to easily compute the posterior, a mathematical feature called conjugacy.
 Luckily for us, there are two useful cases of conjugacy for us to consider.
-They are the beta-binomial model, and the more general dirichlet-multinomial model.
+They are the beta-binomial model, and the more general Dirichlet-multinomial model.
 Ultimately both will be used in this analysis.

-The dirichlet-multinomial model allows us to model an n-dimensional system of discrete events with varying probabilites that all sum to one.
+The Dirichlet-multinomial model allows us to model an n-dimensional system of discrete events with varying probabilities that all sum to one.
 Essentially a dice.
-The beta-binomal model is a special case of the dirichlet-multinomial model in which n = 2, and it basically describes a coin.
-Let's cover the simpler Beta distribution and the beta-binomial model before going into the more general Dirichlet distribution and dirichlet-multinomial model.
+The beta-binomial model is a special case of the Dirichlet-multinomial model in which n = 2, and it basically describes a coin.
+Let's cover the simpler beta distribution and the beta-binomial model before going into the more general Dirichlet distribution and Dirichlet-multinomial model.

-Starting with the binomial distribution, the probability mass function of the binomial distribution is simply:
+Starting with the binomial distribution, the probability mass function is simply:

 $$ \frac{n!}{k!(n-k)!} p^k(1-p)^{n-k}$$